Colour Contrast

 - Avoid watermarks/patterns behind body text.

-- Check callout boxes, captions, and table headers—not just body text.
+- Check captions, footnotes, page numbers, and table headers—not just body text.

 Charts and data